defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 But, I was promptly denied...
 <p><br></p>

-At this point, all hope seemed lost...
+At this point, I felt as though I had enumerated everything...
+Nothing was particularly sticking out.
 That is, until I realized `simple` was a member of the `project-managers` group – a group which was able to write to the `clean.ini` file.

 ```bash
 PS hackback\simple@HACKBACK > whoami /groups